-PPL Stages 1 Flight Lessons 1-12 & Stage 2 flight Lessons 13-17.
-Approximately 26 flight hours.
+PPL Stage 1 Flight Lessons 1-12 & Stage 2 Flight Lessons 13-17.
 OBJECTIVE: Obtain the foundation for all future aviation training.
 Become familiar with the training airplane and learn how the airplane controls are used to establish and maintain specific flight attitudes.
 STANDARD: Demonstrate the proficiency and ability to safely fly an airplane solo as Pilot-In-Command (PIC).
 This course prepares students for solo flight.
-Co-requisite: AVT 115.
+Co-requisite: AVT 115 (CR/NC)